Anwar Nuseibeh

-Anwar Bey Nuseibeh (أنور نسيبة) Anwar Bey Nuseibeh (1913–1986) was a leading Palestinian who held several major posts in the Jordanian Government before Israel took control of East Jerusalem and the West Bank in the 1967 war.
+Anwar Bey Nuseibeh (أنور نسيبة) (1913–1986) was a leading Palestinian who held several major posts in the Jordanian Government before Israel took control of East Jerusalem and the West Bank in the 1967 war.
 After the Six Day War he became one of the first Palestinians involved in contacts with Israel after it captured the Eastern part of the city and later encouraged his son, Sari Nusseibeh, to make contact with the Israelis.

 Early life

 Ancestry

 Nuseibeh was from an aristocratic Arab family descended from the female chieftain Nusaybah bint Ka'ab, an early convert to Islam who defended Muhammed during the Battle of Uhud in 625.
 The Neuseibeh family were guardians of the Church of the Holy Sepulchre, whose keys had been entrusted to the Nuseibeh family by Saladin in 1192.

 Birth and education

 Nuseibeh was born in Jerusalem.
 He completed his primary education at the Rawdat al-Ma‘arif al-Wataniyya School and his secondary education at the Arab College in Jerusalem.
 He was educated at The Perse School in Cambridge, becoming the first Palestinian Arab to be sent to an English public school.
 He then went to Queens' College, Cambridge, where he studied law.
 He was a keen sportsman who captained the Cambridge tennis team, an accomplished horseman and a talented pianist.
 After Cambridge he went on to Gray's Inn where he was called to the bar.
 During his time at Queens', he was a contemporary of Abba Eban, who would later be Foreign Affairs Minister of Israel during the Six-Day War.